RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

       - The High Court agreed
       - Latham CJ
         - found that s 48 lacked a head of power.
-          - In particular, he stated that the law was not valid under the banking power, s 51(xiii), as it was essentially a law “with respect to State functions as such” (at 61).
+          - In particular, he stated that the law was not valid under the banking power, s 51(xiii), as it was essentially a law "with respect to State functions as such" (at 61).
-        - However, Latham CJ’s arguments seem flawed as, while the law certainly was about the States’ banking activities, it is difficult to deny the law’s character as a law “with respect to banking” under s 51(xiii
+        - However, Latham CJ's arguments seem flawed as, while the law certainly was about the States' banking activities, it is difficult to deny the law's character as a law "with respect to banking" under s 51(xiii
       - Dixon, Rich, Starke and Williams JJ made up the rest of the majority.
         - All of these Justices found that the law could be characterised under s 51(xiii).
         - However, they found that Commonwealth laws with an intergovernmental impact could be impliedly limited in two instances.
-    - Thus, the two specific limits identified in the State Banking case on the Commonwealth’s ability to bind States are that
+    - Thus, the two specific limits identified in the State Banking case on the Commonwealth's ability to bind States are that
       - (a) the Commonwealth may not discriminate against the States, and
       - (b) it may not pass laws of general application which fundamentally impede the States from carrying out essential governmental functions.
       - limited rather than blanket immunity would suffice to preserve State autonomy.